PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 ```

 ## II.
-Registering improvement : startup.py
+Registration improvement : startup.py

-### What could be better about registering ?
+### What could be better about registration ?

 The first example requires users actions to launch and stop.
 If you let them manage the switch,
 they WILL have some suprises.
 Also, each time they open a project, the warning will remind them how boring it is.